 Is Klarna private or public?

-Klarna was still a privately held company as of late 2023.
-Although it's ready to go public, the company has not set an IPO date.
-It's currently waiting for market conditions to improve before moving forward with its IPO.
+Klarna was still a privately held company as of early 2025.
+Although it's ready to go public (it filed for an IPO in 2025), the company had paused its IPO due to market volatility related to tariffs.
+It's currently waiting for market conditions to improve before moving forward with an IPO.

 What is the value of Klarna?

 Klarna last raised money from investors in July 2022.
 It brought in $800 million of new financing at a $6.7 billion post-money value.
-That was significantly below its prior valuation of $45.6 billion in June 2021.
-High interest rates, recessionary fears, and stock market volatility weighed heavily on the value of Klarna and its peers in the financial technology sector, which also lost 80% to 90% of their peak values.
+That was significantly less than its June 2021 valuation of $45.6 billion.